adrianboca/openalgo-python-library/docs/TECHNICAL_INDICATORS_GUIDE.md

 ## Introduction

-The OpenAlgo Technical Indicators library provides 100+ professional-grade technical analysis indicators with TradingView Pine Script-like syntax.
+The OpenAlgo Technical Indicators library provides 100+ professional-grade technical analysis indicators with intuitive, professional syntax.
 All indicators are optimized with NumPy and Numba for exceptional performance.

 ### Key Features
-- ✅ TradingView-compatible calculations
+- ✅ Industry-standard calculations
 - ✅ High-performance implementation with Numba JIT compilation
 - ✅ Support for numpy arrays, pandas Series, and Python lists
 - ✅ Comprehensive input validation